 “It might have been true,” he said calmly.
-It might have been true — a statement worth reflecting on.
+It might have been true — a statement worth reflecting upon.

 When companies were downsizing, and the economy was in depression when the stock markets were going south, you might have been affected but you moved on.
 The Divine, the One who lives in all, ensured that you were not without food, shelter, clothing, or medication.